 Talking about mountains in Ireland, might sound a bit ironic since the emerald island is famous for its endless green flats more than anything else.
-Truth is that Ireland not only has mountains but they also present a great opportunity for people to be introduced to mountaineering and do something that usually is pretty difficult—climb on the top of a country.
+Truth is that Ireland not only has mountains but they also present a great opportunity for people to be introduced to mountaineering (this hiking guide can help) and do something that usually is pretty difficult—climb on the top of a country.

 Carrauntoohil is the country’s highest peak but still it’s barely higher than a thousand meters (1039m to be exact).
 It belongs to Macgillycuddy Reeks, the only mountain range in the country with peaks over a thousand.